TESLauncher/.github/profile/README.md

 # TESLauncher

 TESLauncher is a new simple launcher for [Minecraft](https://minecraft.net).
-It is currently in a very early stage of development.
+It is currently in a very early stage of development. <br>
 Future plans:
  - Add support for mods
  - Maybe add support for external tools